Arithmeticity, superrigidity and totally geodesic submanifolds of complex hyperbolic manifolds: Preliminaries on

 Moreover, $K \bs KS$ is a totally geodesic subspace of $K\bs G$ whose volume measure coincides, up to normalization, with the push-forward of Haar measure on $S$ to $(S\cap K)\bs S\simeq K\bs KS$. \end{enumerate} \end{lemma}

 \begin{proof}[Proofs of Proposition~\ref{prop:almostsimple} and Lemma~\ref{lem:AlignedToTG}] We first prove part \eqref{lem:AlignedToTG1} of the lemma.
 Let $N_0$ be the stabilizer in $G$ of $K \bs K W$ and observe that $S$ is a subgroup of $N_0$ and $S=S^+\le N_0^+$.
-It follows that $N_0^+$ is not unipotent, thus it is connected and almost simple.
+Since it contains the almost simple subgroup $S$, $N_0^+$ is not unipotent, thus it is connected and almost simple.
 We will show that in fact $S=N_0^+$.

 Since $N_0$ acts by isometries on the symmetric space $Z=W\cap K \bs W \simeq K \bs K W$ we have a natural continuous homomorphism from $N_0$ to the group of isometries, $\Isom(Z)$, endowed with the compact open topology.
-It goes back to Elie Cartan that the image of $S$ coincides with the identity component of $\Isom(Z)$, as $S$ is semisimple connected group of isometries of the symmetric space $Z$.
+It goes back to Elie Cartan that the image of $S$ coincides with the identity component of $\Isom(Z)$, as $S$ is semisimple connected group of isometries of the symmetric space $Z$ \cite[Thm.~V.4.1]{Helgason}.
 The same holds for $N_0^+$.
 Since both $S$ and $N_0^+$ are almost simple, the restriction of the above homomorphism to each has a finite kernel.
 It follows that $S$ has finite index in $N_0^+$, hence indeed $S=N_0^+$, since $N_0^+$ is connected.

 In the above discussion $S$ was arbitrary, thus applying it in the special case $S=W$ we conclude that $W=N_0^+$.
 Therefore $S=W$ holds \emph{a priori} and this proves part \eqref{lem:AlignedToTG1}.

 Next we prove part \eqref{lem:AlignedToTG2} of the lemma.
 By the previous discussion we have that $N_0\leq N$, since $W=N_0^+$ is normal in $N_0$.
 Observe that $K \bs K W$ is the unique $W$-invariant totally geodesic subspace of its type.
 Indeed, given any $W$-invariant totally geodesic subspace of the same type $Z\subseteq K\bs G$ and $z \in Z$, the function $d(\cdot,zW)$ measuring distance to the $W$-orbit of $z$ is constant on $K \bs K W$.
 This implies that $z W$ and $K \bs K W$ have identical boundaries in the visual compactification of $K\bs G$.
 Since $K \bs G$ has negative curvature, this implies that $z W \subset K \bs K W$, hence $Z = K \bs K W$.